BooketGame/booketgame.github.io/README.md

 # IMPORTANT

 I regret to inform you that I will no longer be updating this repository.
+You may still use it free of charge anytime and anywhere.
 I am starting a new project you guys can look forward to.
-Thank you for all your support and cinsideration into helping me biuld this site.
-You can still fork it but I am not responsible or any bugs in the forked code.
-Thank you all <3
+Thank you for all your support and consideration <3

 # Music-Player-v1